cac-t-u-s/cac-t-u-s.github.io/pages/interface-boxes.md

 > Actions on the interface boxes can be performed by **mouse clicks/mouse drag using the <kbd>⌘</kbd> (MacOS) or <kbd>shift</kbd> + <kbd>Ctrl</kbd> (Windows, Linux) keys**.
 > They can also be performed **with simple mouse clicks and drags (without a modifier key) when the patch is [locked](patch#lock)**.

-Each interface box has different characteristics taht can be set either trought a set of optional ["box-attributes"](objects#box-attributes) inputs, or via the [inspector](inspector) panel.
+Each interface box has different characteristics that can be set either trough a set of optional ["box-attributes"](objects#box-attributes) inputs, or via the [inspector](inspector) panel.

 ## Sliders